ikr/ikr.su-blog/_drafts/a-story-about-semantic-naming.markdown

 custom.
 So custom that we had to cover the whole window client area with bitmaps.
 Now, add to that numerous states of controls: disabled, pressed, checked, disabled and checked, mouse hovering, etc. Then, there was no transparency support for bitmaps, as there was no GDI+ for Windows 98 and 2000.
-Thus, they had to draw every text on every background, for every of the 4 supported languages in Photoshop, with their nice font, and then give it to us as... correct, a bitmap.
+Therefore, they had to draw every text on every background, for every of the 4 supported languages in Photoshop, with their nice font, and then give it to us as... correct, a bitmap.

 Ever since I've never had a project with accidental complexity that high.
 A tiniest thing required tons of work and rigorous attention to details.
 But that's not the point of the story, actually.